19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b)

-18.5% of the additional wages payable to the employee in the month.

-(b)

-12.5% of the additional wages payable to the employee in the month.

-(b)

-11% of the additional wages payable to the employee in the month.

-(b)

-7.5% of the additional wages payable to the employee in the month.

-(b)

-8.5% of the additional wages payable to the employee in the month.

-(b)

-5% of the additional wages payable to the employee in the month.
+5% of the Relevant Additional Wages.

-[S 508/2011 wef 01/09/2011]
+[S 441/2012 wef 01/09/2012]

-1C.
-Subject to paragraphs 1E to 7, with effect from 1st September 2011, the contributions payable by the employer (at full rates) and the amount recoverable from the employee’s wages (at graduated rates) during the period beginning on the date the employee becomes a permanent resident and ending on the last day of the first anniversary month are as follows:
+1C\.
+Subject to paragraphs 1E to 7, with effect from 1st September 2012, the contributions payable by the employer (at full rates) and the amount recoverable from the employee’s wages (at graduated rates), during the period beginning on the date the employee becomes a permanent resident and ending on the last day of the first anniversary month, are as follows:

-(a) where the employee is not more than 55 years of age:
+1C.—(a) where the employee is not more than 55 years of age:

-35 Years of Age and below
+35 years of age and below

 Above 35 but not more than
-50 Years of Age
+50 years of age

 Above 50 but not more than
-55 Years of Age
+55 years of age

 Total amount of the employee’s wages for the calendar month